jean-francoisgiraud/DiscoveringKetosisHowToEffectivelyLoseWeight/README.md

 <a href="scores.png" target="_blank"><img src="scores.png" width="300"></a>

+## Requirements
+You can customise with your data by editing the dataset weight.2015.csv and then by regenerating from your new data-set edited-weight.2015.csv then running the script date-weight.r in this git repository.
+It requires R and ggplot2.
+Another option is to statistically analyse the data (Anova, correlation, regression, histogram or pareto) with spreadsheets or statistical programs.

 ## Observations
 Like most people with time and stress I've been gaining more and more weight.
 I peaked in 2013 at 210lbs, over 60 lbs higher than my 150 lbs steady-state weight of my twenties.
 North America is an area where obesity is an epidemic.
 Our western typical lifestyle is IMHO the root cause (Constant TV ads; Fast food is highly available, very cheap compared to most alternatives, most food we buy and eat is heavily processed).
 "No Fat" and "Low Fat" labels are everywhere on supermarket shelves.
 Many foods are enriched and sweetened with high-fructose corn-syrup.
 I realized I need to think for myself.
 Ignore most "experts" advice.
 Question widely accepted ideas like the FDA "food pyramid".
 Start listening to my own body, my own logic and data that I can collect myself and trust.
 Once I did, the results followed.

 ## What didn't work
 I tried several times to change my diet.
 After reading one of Atkins' books, I realized, checked, and accepted the fact that excess carbs are a major factor in gaining weight.
 But that realization alone has not led to success.
 My will power, apparently, was insufficient.
 I would reduce my carb consumption, lose a few pounds (typically ~5 pounds), and then break-down, go back to consuming excess carbs, and gain all these pounds back, and then some.
 My longest diet stretch lasted just a few months.
 It was obvious that something was missing in my method.
 I just had to find it.
 I could increase my physical activity, say start training for a mini-marathon, but that's not something I felt comfortable with.
 I realized early on that I need to adopt a lifestyle that not just reduces carbs, or add exercise, but is also sustainable and even enjoyable so it can turn into a painless routine.
 Something that: I could do for years.
 Never feel the urge to break habits.
 Is not hard, or unpleasant for to do.
 ## Insights